-To develop and support, through active alumni involvement, paid summer internships for Princeton undergraduates in civic service that positively affect the public interest and the students themselves.
+Our mission is to develop and support, through active alumni involvement, paid summer internships in civic service for Princeton undergraduates that positively impact the public interest and result in the personal growth of the students themselves.

-To enable the PICS program to serve more Princeton students, exposing them to the rewards and challenges of a career in the non-profit sector, and promoting a continuing commitment to support a non-profit organization of their choice while pursuing another career.
+Our vision is to expand the PICS program to serve more Princeton students, exposing them to the rewards and challenges of careers in the nonprofit sector, and promoting their continuing commitment to public service whatever their eventual career choices may be.

 Just the Facts